-3. Add all your policies to the footer
+Add all your policies to the footer.

-Often, when customers browse websites, they are interested in the return policies to ensure that they can get a refund in the worst scenario, the products are defective.
+When customers browse websites, they are often interested in the return policies to ensure they can get a refund.
+In the worst scenario, the products are defective.

 Opportunely, you might not need to create your policies from scratch.

 Policies are in your Settings under Legal.

-4. Update your product inventory monthly
+Update your product inventory monthly.

 Shopify tips: Slow down a bit.

-You want to signal to Google, the powerhouse of organic traffic that your website is regularly updated.
+You want to signal to Google, the powerhouse of organic traffic, that your website is regularly updated.

-If you post all your products at one go and never post product(s) again, Google captures that you are getting traffic, but they don’t see the need to crawl your website.
+If you post all your products at one go and never post product(s) again, Google captures that you are getting traffic, but they need to see the need to crawl your website.